COR & SECOR

 Maintaining a COR / SECOR ensures the ongoing review of an employer’s Health and Safety Management System so that gaps can be identified and corrected.
 It also provides employers with an Alberta Government-issued certificate, recognizing their efforts in maintaining a healthy and safe workplace.
 And, of course, COR / SECOR qualifies employers for WCB premium refunds of up to 20 per cent!

-A qualifing condition for both COR and SECOR is that your company is a member or associate member of the ACSA.
-To qualify for the SECOR program your company cannot have more than ten employees.
+A qualifying condition for both COR and SECOR is that your company is a member or associate member of the ACSA.
+To qualify for the SECOR program your company cannot have more than 10 employees at any given time.
 Included in this number are all staff covered under your WCB account (for example this includes owners, managers, clerical or administrative staff, part-time workers, temporary staff, family members and volunteers.)
+ACSA cannot accept an application for SECOR for employers with more than 10 employees.

 The components of a workplace Health and Safety Management System will vary depending on the nature and scope of each individual business, but to be effective, we consider the following elements of our current audit tool to be essential: